ec-jrc/lisflood-utilities/README.md

 #### Geographical section

-In `geographical` section the only setting to configure is `datum`.
+In `geographical` section the you can configure `datum` and name of the x and y variables, in `variable_x_name` and `variable_y_name`.
+As geographical variable names you should use lon/lat for WGS84 and x/y for ETRS89.

-Currently, pcr2nc supports the following list:
+Currently, pcr2nc supports the following list for `datum`:

   * `WGS84`
   * `ETRS89`